MurrayOB/courier-hackathon/README.md

 # Explanation of problem it solves (if any):

+Sending to content to individuals who subsrcibe to content in a different language

 # Tools and technologies used to build it and how they all fit together:

 Heroku (hosting), Firebase (database), Express/ Node.js (server), EJS (html/teplating),